 TPO-01 Group Organisation Charts

 TPO-05 Duties of the Director General for Management (Territorial or Activity)

 TPO-10 Duties of the Chief Technical Officer

 TPO-15 Duties of the Territorial Director

 TPO-20 Functions of the Divisional Director

 TPO-22 Duties of the Area Technical Director

 TPO-24 Duties of the Global Tunnel Director

 TPO-25 Duties of the Head of Department

 TPO-26 Duties of the Head of Section

 TPO-27 Functions of the Divisional Coordinator

 TPO-28 Duties of the Director of Contract Management

 TPO-29 Functions of the Sustainability Coordinator

 TPO-30 Duties of the Project Manager

 TPO-31 Functions of the Information Manager

 TPO-32 Functions of the BIM Manager

 TPO-33 Functions of the GIS Manager

 TPO-34 CAD Manager functions

 TPO-35 Duties of the Head of Unit

 TPO-36 Functions of the GIS Leader

 TPO-37 Document Controller functions

 TPO-39 Duties of the Planning Officer

 TPO-40 Functions of the Technician Responsible for the Activity

+TPO-41 Functions of the TDS Project Manager

-TPO-42 BIM Leader Roles
+TPO-42 Functions of the BIM Leader

+TPO-43 Functions of the TDS Product Owner

+TPO-44 Functions of the TDS Tech Lead

-TPO-45 Duties of the Coordinating Technician
+TPO-45 Functions of the Technical Coordinator

 TPO-50 Vehicle Management

+TPO-55 Functions of TDS Quality Assurance

 TPO-60 Preventive roles and responsibilities

 TPO-70 Information security roles and responsibilities

 TPO-80 Organisation, roles and responsibilities of the Railway Projects Inspection Section'.

 TPO-90 Functions of the Fire Safety Coordinator Technician'.

-GROUP D: DO DCUMENTATION CONTROL
+GROUP D: DOCUMENTATION CONTROL

 TPD-01 Identification of Documents and Records

-TPD-02 Documentation and data control

-TPD-03 Registers

-TPD-04a Storage and processing of project documentation

-TPD-04b Storage and processing of site documentation
+- TPD-02 Documentation and data control - TPD-03 Registers - TPD-04a Storage and processing of project documentation - TPD-04b Storage and processing of site documentation